the Cake: Guidelines for the Decorator

 decoration—only to be removed from a bumpy, bowed or uneven

-sheet pan and placed on a cake board or silver stand (and no surprise)
+sheet pan and placed on a cake board or the final silver cake stand (and no surprise)

 it cracks.
 This is because the soft buttercream around the cake tiers